 The bronze Frederic Chopin Monument in the Park Lazienkowski (Royal Baths Park) in Warsaw, erected in 1926.

-The Palace of Culture and Science in Warsaw is the tallest building in Poland; it was built between 1952 and 1955 as a gift to Poland by the Soviet Union.
+The Palace of Culture and Science in Warsaw, the tallest building in Poland, is 231 m (757 ft), which includes a 43 m spire.
+The building contains 3,288 rooms.
+It was built between 1952 and 1955 as a gift to Poland by the Soviet Union.
 For decades the building was hated by the Poles, who considered it a symbol of Soviet domination.
 Since the fall of the Soviet Bloc, however, the structure's negative symbolism has diminished.
-The building currently serves as an exhibition center and office complex
+The building currently serves as an exhibition center and office complex.

 Warsaw Uprising Memorial in Warsaw.